 The support of their church family can help students make the best possible decision.
 Young people may also realize how much their faith community cares and how much support it can provide as they enter this new phase of life.
 Commit to pray for the students and their families throughout these important years.

-Melanie Overton is assistant general secretary for schools, colleges and universities in the education division of the General Board of Higher Education and Ministry, Nashville, Tenn.
+Melanie Overton was assistant general secretary for schools, colleges and universities in the education division of the General Board of Higher Education and Ministry, Nashville, Tenn.

 Check out these helpful sites!